 Stop your registration

 Verify the requirements set out by your state’s Department of Motor Vehicles for autos kept in storage before canceling your insurance.
-To prevent a lapse in your auto insurance coverage, terminate the registration of your automobile before canceling your insurance.
+To prevent a lapse in your auto insurance coverage, terminate your registration of your automobile before canceling your insurance.
 It could be necessary for you to submit an affidavit of non-use to your state.
 It can also be necessary for you to store the car in a secured facility and give in your license plates.

 Resign from insurance